devgigifa/games/README.md

 A turn-based artillery game inspired by the legendary QBasic classic.
 Two gorillas face off on a city skyline — lob explosive bananas at each other by calculating angle and power.

 ### Guess
-A word-guessing game in the spirit of Hangman — without the hanging man.
+A word-guessing game.
 You have a limited number of attempts to figure out the hidden word, one letter at a time.

 ### Memory
 A card-flipping memory game.
 Flip two cards at a time and try to match all pairs in as few moves as possible.